alexchamberlain/mutant/README.md

 ### `memory`: In Memory Hexastore

 `hexastore.memory` implements an in-memory hexastore, based on a paper entitled [Hexastore: Sextuple Indexing for Semantic Web Data Management][1].
 It heavily relies on the `sorted` module, which implements a sorted list, sorted mapping and a default variant thereof.
-This makes the hexastore implement quite simple and succinct.
+This makes the hexastore implementation quite simple and succinct.
 The hexastore structure has been extended to support reified statements, versioned history and inserted/deleted statements.

 ### `engine`: Pattern matching engine